Training Focus

 The training program at the ExposUM Institute aims to:

-The training initiative supports scientists in understanding the complex challenges associated with the exposome.
+The training initiative helps scientists understand the complex challenges associated with the exposome.
 By emphasizing interdisciplinarity, it fosters knowledge sharing and encourages collaborative and innovative approaches to better address the links between the environment and health.

 It provides support to researchers, not only to conduct research but also to network, promote, and develop innovative projects that incorporate diverse perspectives.